 These prices are valid as of January 2026.
 Before purchasing, we recommend checking the rates on the app's official website.

-How Audible credits work (step-by-step breakdown)
+How does Audible credits work (step-by-step breakdown)

 Credits are the core of how Audible works.
 Here's a simple breakdown: